Sampler-free gravitational wave inference using matrix multiplication: Summary of this work

 Matrix operations are far more efficient than serialized computations both due to algorithmic and implementation considerations.
 The distance-marginalized likelihoods can then be averaged to evaluate the Bayesian evidence (Bayes factor):

 with $w$ being the probabilistic weights of the samples, related to the drawing process.
-The Bayesian evidence is the optimal test statistic for a search \cite{NP_lemma}.
-The applications of this method are numerous: \begin{enumerate} \item Detection: The main motivation is to compute $\mathcal{Z}$ quickly and reliably enough to the point it can be used as a test statistic for a search, as a second-stage after the more traditional match-filtering pipelines. \item Posterior samples: The summand of Eq.~\eqref{eq:Z_sum} are the probabilistic weights of individual points, which allows for drawing samples for parameter estimation.
-By modifying the weights $w$ in post-processing, we can resample from different priors. \item The individual maximum-likelihood point can be used for fitting, for signal consistency checks. \item Fast sampling from the posterior can be used for quick sky-localization, which is useful of electromagnetic followup. \end{enumerate} The method presented here carries two important advantages with respect to traditional sampling methods: \begin{itemize} \item There is little-to-no online waveform generation in this method, as discussed in Section~\ref{subsec:intrinsic_samples}.
+The applications of this method are numerous: \begin{enumerate} \item Detection: The main motivation is to compute $\mathcal{Z}$, which is the optimal test statistic for a search \cite{NP_lemma}, quickly and reliably, as a second stage after a matched-filtering pipeline. \item Parameter estimation: Detected events are analyzed by drawing samples from the posterior distribution of the source parameters, defined by the probabilistic weights in Eq.~\eqref{eq:Z_sum}.
+By modifying the weights $w$ in post-processing, we can also resample from different priors. \item The individual maximum-likelihood point can be used for fitting and signal consistency checks~\cite{Allen2005PhysRevD}. \item Fast sampling from the posterior can be used for quick sky-localization, which is useful of electromagnetic followup. \end{enumerate} The method presented here carries two important advantages with respect to traditional sampling methods: \begin{itemize} \item There is little-to-no online waveform generation in this method, as discussed in Section~\ref{subsec:intrinsic_samples}.
 This allows the use of more accurate waveform models, which would substantially slow down a traditional stochastic sampler (see Section~\ref{subsec:bayesian_inference}). \item The runtime and accuracy of the method can be predicted by the number of samples used (demonstrated in Appendix~\ref{app:complexity}), allowing us to tune the input sizes and bank characteristics according to the task in hand. \end{itemize}

 The method stands on two pillars: one is the ability to decompose the likelihood into components and perform matrix evaluations and marginalization efficiently (explained in Sections~\ref{subsec:waveform}--\ref{subsec:lnlike_as_matmul}).
 The second is the ability to efficiently select points from the smaller parameter spaces (explained in Sections~\ref{subsec:intrinsic_samples}--\ref{subsec:extrinsic_samples}).